Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-As per AreaSearch's latest postcode level ATO data released for financial year ended June 2023, Middle Ridge suburb had a median income among taxpayers of $63,164 and an average of $77,612.
-Nationally, this is high compared to Rest of Qld's median of $53,146 and average of $66,593.
-Based on Wage Price Index growth of 9.91% since financial year ended June 2023, current estimates for Middle Ridge would be approximately $69,424 (median) and $85,303 (average) as of September 2025.
-According to Census 2021 income data, incomes in Middle Ridge cluster around the 72nd percentile nationally.
-Income analysis shows that the largest segment comprises 32.8% earning $1,500 - $2,999 weekly (2,677 residents), similar to metropolitan regions where 31.7% occupy this bracket.
-A substantial proportion of high earners, at 32.7%, indicates strong economic capacity in the suburb.
-After housing costs, residents retain 88.9% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 7th decile.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates Middle Ridge's median income among taxpayers is $63,164, with an average of $77,612.
+Nationally, these figures are very high compared to Rest of Qld's median of $53,146 and average of $66,593.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Middle Ridge would be approximately $69,424 (median) and $85,303 (average) as of September 2025.
+Census 2021 income data shows incomes in Middle Ridge cluster around the 72nd percentile nationally.
+Income analysis reveals that 32.8% of residents earn $1,500 - 2,999 weekly, mirroring metropolitan regions where 31.7% fall into this bracket.
+Notably, 32.7% of Middle Ridge residents earn above $3,000 per week, indicating strong economic capacity in the suburb.
+After housing costs, residents retain 88.9% of their income, reflecting strong purchasing power, and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income